faif/algo/README.md

 # algo
-Implementation of common algorithms, mainly in Python
+Implementation of common algorithms in different programming languages

+Resources used:
+* Grokking Algorithms
+* Classic Computer Science Problems in Swift